Prince Harry, Duke of Sussex: Interviews

-Twitter trolling
+In May 2025, Harry was interviewed by Nada Tawfik of the BBC, during which he reflected on his loss of taxpayer-funded security and his ongoing estrangement from his family.
+Writing for The Guardian, Stephen Bates stated that Harry's "megaphone diplomacy isn't working" and "his private security needs are probably not near the top of anybody's priorities".

+On Twitter and other platforms

-In October 2021, Twitter analytics service Bot Sentinel released their analysis of more than 114,000 tweets about the Duke and Duchess of Sussex, as a result of which they found 83 accounts with a combined number of 187,631 followers responsible for approximately 70% of the negative content posted about the couple.
+In October 2021, Twitter analytics service Bot Sentinel alleged that 83 accounts with a combined number of 187,631 followers were responsible for approximately 70% of the negative content posted about Harry and Meghan.
 The report prompted an investigation by Twitter.
 Twitter stated that it found no evidence of "widespread coordination" between the accounts, and said that it had taken action against users who violated Twitter's conduct policy.
-Bot Sentinel also released three more reports in the following months, arguing that the accounts were part of a "bot network" and a similar network could be found on YouTube.
+Bot Sentinel released three more reports in the following months.
 In January 2022, the BBC named Harry and Meghan among people whose photos and videos were used in fake instant profits advertisements and bitcoin-related investment schemes.

 Titles, styles, honours and arms

 Titles and styles

 Harry was originally styled "His Royal Highness Prince Henry of Wales".
 He used Wales as his surname for military purposes and was known as "Captain Harry Wales" in such contexts.

-On the morning of his wedding, Queen Elizabeth II granted him the Dukedom of Sussex, the Earldom of Dumbarton and Barony of Kilkeel.
-He thus became known as "His Royal Highness the Duke of Sussex".
+On the morning of his wedding, Elizabeth II granted him the Dukedom of Sussex, the Earldom of Dumbarton and Barony of Kilkeel.
+He thus became known as "His Royal Highness The Duke of Sussex".
 He uses the earldom in Scotland and the barony in Northern Ireland.

-On 18 January 2020, Buckingham Palace announced that, following their decision to step back from royal duties, from 31 March 2020 Harry and his wife would not use their Royal Highness styles in practice.
-They were not legally stripped of any styles or titles.
+On 18 January 2020, Buckingham Palace announced that, following their decision to step back from royal duties, from 31 March 2020 the Duke and Duchess would not use their Royal Highness styles in practice or publicly.
+They are still referred to as "His/Her Royal Highness" in legal and private settings.